Fatima1964/Mini-Games-Website/README.md

 # Collaborators:
 Home Page and Contact Page By: Fatima Farhat
+The homepage has a unique layout with revolving cards and a cube which displays our Logo and the slogan, Just Have Fun!
+The vidoes from youtube and the instructors detailed instructional videos were the main source of our learning.
+ChatGPT helped with the placement of the logo in the header via an Iframe tag.
+The colors were chosen for their subtleness.
+The team members also contributed to the final design of the Home Page and the Contact Page.
+There insights were the determining factor in our overall design.

 RockPaperScissors Game By: Fatima Farhat
 To play Rock Paper Scissors user chooses an icon and the game is played against the computer's